diversen/domain/README.md

     domain_apache2_serveralias_file = "/home/dennis/apache.conf"

 You will need to add a system cron line that reloads apache2 once in a while.
-And you need to have a user cron job that recreates the ServerAlias File
+And you need to have a user cron job that recreates the ServerAlias File.
+The recreation is done with the commandline tool coscli.sh, e.g.:

+    ./coscli.sh domain --up

+Like this as a cron line:

+    /home/dennis/www/mysite.com/coscli.sh domain --up